pinpoint-positioning/Pinpoint-iOS-SDK/README.md

 To use the `Pinpoint iOS SDK`  in your iOS project, follow the steps below..

+The provided demo app is this repo can be used as an implementation example for the SDK.

+The usage examples below can be found in `PositionProvider.swift` inside the demo app.

 ### Importing the Module

 First, import the module at the top of your Swift file: